philiprobertovich/airflow1/README.md

 ### By Philip Kendall

-#### This project setups a basic pipline in Airflow that accomplishes simple tasks.
+#### This project sets up a basic pipline in Airflow that accomplishes simple tasks.
 ## Technologies Used

 * GIT